 - for Solo motorcycles (except for Snowmobiles): at an angle of 45° from the longitudinal axis of the vehicle, on the exhaust side, at a distance of 2 m behind the vehicle (measured from the point where the centre of rear tyre touches the ground). - for Solo motorcycles with 2 exhaust outputs: at an angle of 45° from the longitudinal axis of the vehicle, on the side of the air intake, at a distance of 2 m behind the vehicle (measured from the point where the centre of rear tyre touches the ground).
 Note: if a central positioned air intake is used, both sides will be tested. - for Snowmobiles: at an angle of 90° from the longitudinal axis of the vehicle, on the side of the silencer, at a distance of 2 m next to the vehicle (measured from the silencer exit).
-Note: the use of only one silencer is allowed for Snowmobiles. - for Sidecars: at an angle of 45° from the longitudinal axis of the vehicle, on the sidecar side, at a distance of 2 m behind the vehicle (measured from the point where the side tyre touches the ground). - for Quads: at an angle of 45° from the median longitudinal axis of the vehicle, at a distance of 2 m behind the vehicle (measured from the point where the line drawn perpendicular to the rear axle touches the ground). - for Quads with the exhaust moved out of the median axis: at an angle of 45° from the exhaust axis, on the offset side, at a distance of 2 m behind the vehicle (measured from the point where the line drawn perpendicular to the rear axle touches the ground).
+For continuity of the measurement, use the handlebar as a reference to line up the machine with the microphone the exhaust pipe is usually located on the right hand side of the machine and directly under the handlebar position.
+Note: the use of only one silencer is allowed for Snowmobiles. - for Sidecars: at an angle of 45° from the longitudinal axis of the vehicle, on the sidecar side, at a distance of 2 m behind the vehicle (measured from the point where the sidecar tyre touches the ground).
+If the exit of the silencer is closer to the motorcycle rear wheel, the reference point will be the contact point of the motorcycle rear wheel on the ground (as for Solo motorcycles). - for Quads: at an angle of 45° from the median longitudinal axis of the vehicle, at a distance of 2 m behind the vehicle (measured from the point where the line drawn perpendicular to the rear axle touches the ground). - for Quads with the exhaust moved out of the median axis: at an angle of 45° from the exhaust axis, on the offset side, at a distance of 2 m behind the vehicle (measured from the point where the line drawn perpendicular to the rear axle touches the ground).

-The sound level for engines with more than one cylinder will be measured on each exhaust end.
+The sound level for engines with more than one silencer will be measured on each exhaust end.